prolane/samltoawsstskeys/README.md

 * [Frequently Asked Question](#faq)

 ## <a name="why"></a>Why this Chrome Extension?
 If you don't have any user administration setup within AWS Identity & Access Management (IAM) but instead rely on your corporate user directory, i.e. Microsoft Active Directory.
 Your company uses a SAML 2.0 Identity Provider (IDP) to log in to the AWS Web Management Console (Single Sign On).
-Then this Chrome Estension if for you!
+Then this Chrome Extension if for you!

 You run into trouble as soon as you would like to execute some fancy scripts from your computer which calls the AWS API's.
 When sending a request to the AWS API's you need credentials, meaning an AccessKey and SecretKey.
 You can easily generate these keys for each user in AWS IAM.
 However, since you don't have any users in AWS IAM and don't want to create users just for the sake of having an AccessKey and SecretKey you are screwed.
 But there is a way to get temporary credentials specifically for your corporate identity.